raspberrypilearning/bike-gloves/en/step_2.md

 --- task ---

-Connect Pin 3 (output) to the 470Ω resistor, which connects to the LED's long leg.
+Connect Pin 3 (output) to the 470 Ω resistor, which connects to the LED's long leg.

 Connect the LED's short leg to the ground rail.